awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.DBAccounts.md

 After you create an account using `AWSAuthenticationPlugin`, you manage it in the same way as other database accounts\.
 For example, you can modify account privileges with `GRANT` and `REVOKE` statements, or modify various account attributes with the `ALTER USER` statement\.

-## Using IAM authentication with PostgreSQL<a name="UsingWithRDS.IAMDBAuth.DBAccounts.PostgreSQL"></a>
+## Using IAM authentication with Aurora PostgreSQL<a name="UsingWithRDS.IAMDBAuth.DBAccounts.PostgreSQL"></a>

-To use IAM authentication with PostgreSQL, connect to the DB cluster, create database users, and then grant them the `rds_iam` role as shown in the following example\.
+To use IAM authentication with Aurora PostgreSQL, connect to the DB cluster, create database users, and then grant them the `rds_iam` role as shown in the following example\.

 ```
 CREATE USER db_userx;